 This is the beginning of a new age for higher education, and it’s becoming clear that permanent changes are inevitable.
 This offers an opportunity to reexamine teaching practices, assessment strategies, the application of technology and the power of online and hybrid teaching models.

 “Out of this terrible time can be a great leap forward that moves higher education much closer to the expectations and experiences of the digital native student,” Lungren offers.

 As you evaluate the future of distance education programs at your institution, keep these factors in mind.
-If you need assistance in navigating the road ahead, contact us at firstname.lastname@example.org.
-We’re happy to help!
+If you need assistance in navigating the road ahead, we’re happy to help!